openeuropa/oe_webtools/modules/oe_webtools_cookie_consent/README.md

 ### Required configuration

-In order to provide the cookie consent functionality the OpenEuropa Webtools Cookie Consent module needs a default configuration in the form of this variable:
+In order to provide the Cookie Consent functionality the OpenEuropa Webtools Cookie Consent module needs a default configuration in the form of this variable:

 * Enable Cookie Consent Kit: Enable the CCK banner.